News

 - Unconstrained ASR Track: Participants may use models of any size or architecture, aiming to advance the state of the art in dysarthric speech recognition.

-- Efficiency-Constrained ASR Track: Submitted systems must meet strict limits on model size and inference time, promoting lightweight and deployable solutions for real-world use.
+- Streaming ASR Track: Submitted systems will be placed on a Pareto chart of system latency and system accuracy, promoting lightweight and deployable solutions for real-world use.

 Evaluation Metrics

-We evaluate system performance using transcripts normalized with a fully-formatted normalizer adapted from the HuggingFace ASR leaderboard.
-Two metrics are used to assess transcription accuracy:
+- Accuracy transcripts are normalized with a fully formatted normalizer adapted from the HuggingFace ASR leaderboard.

-- Character Error Rate (CER): Primary metric, chosen for its better correlation with human judgments and for its sensitivity to pronunciation variations in dysarthric speech.
+- Character Error Rate (CER): primary metric, chosen for better correlation with human judgments and sensitivity to pronunciation variations in dysarthric speech.

-Both metrics are clipped to 100% at the utterance level.
-Scores are computed using two references (with/without disfluencies) and the lower error is selected per utterance.
+- CER/WER are clipped to 100% at the utterance level.
+Scores are computed using two references (with and without disfluencies), and the lower error is selected per utterance.

 References